 - exchange differences arising from foreign currency transactions and foreign operations may be measured differently;

-The recognition of certain items also changes which may affect results (such as separate recognition of intangible assets acquired as part of a business combination, assets recognised under contracts to construct and operate infrastructure for public services).
+The recognition of certain items also changes which may affect reported results.
+Changes include separate recognition, amortisation and impairment of intangible assets acquired as part of a business combination, and the recognition of intangible assets and/or financial assets under contracts to construct and operate infrastructure for public services.

 There may be other changes that affect your accounting profits depending on your circumstances.
 The above matters may also impact your taxable profits and/or your distributable profits.

-Your accounts will still be prepared using the Companies Act formats but the primary statements and notes will be different.
-For example, a Statement of total recognised gains and losses, Note of historical cost profits and losses and Reconciliation of movements in shareholders’ funds, are not required).
+The primary statements and notes to your accounts will be different.
+For example, a Statement of total recognised gains and losses, Note of historical cost profits and losses and Reconciliation of movements in shareholders’ funds, are not required.

-There are also differences in the disclosure requirements, for example, FRS 102 requires disclosure of aggregate employee benefits for key management.
+There are also differences in the disclosure requirements, for example, FRS 102 requires disclosure of the aggregate employee benefits for key management and some minimal disclosures about provisions and contingencies that may be “seriously prejudicial”, including particulars of the provisions and contingencies and a reconciliation of the opening and closing provisions, in aggregate.